YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

   - Proposed a hybrid battery pack concept using two battery cell types to increase both energy and power densities, achieving a 15.6% weight reduction for a short-range eVTOL compared with a single-cell-type configuration.
   - Designed the powertrain architecture of eVTOL based on the partial power processing (PPP) structure using an isolated DC/DC converter, minimizing the additional weight introduced by the hybrid battery pack integration.
   - Validated the PPP design on an 8 kW prototype, demonstrating higher system efficiency (peak: 98.87%) and a 60% reduction in converter size.
-  - Developed a triple-phase-shift (TPS) modulation strategy for the isolated DC/DC converter (dual-active-bridge) to achieve all-switch zero voltage switching (ZVS) and reduce current stress across full voltage and load ranges.
+  - Developed a triple-phase-shift (TPS) modulation strategy for the isolated DC/DC converter (dual-active-bridge, DAB) to achieve all-switch zero voltage switching (ZVS) and reduce current stress across full voltage and load ranges.
-  - Performed hands-on measurements to validate efficiency improvements on a 6 kW prototype, achieving up to 4.2% higher efficiency compared with minimum current stress TPS, with a peak efficiency of 97.88%.
+  - Performed hands-on measurements to validate efficiency improvements on a 6 kW DAB prototype, achieving up to 4.2% higher efficiency compared with minimum current stress TPS, with a peak efficiency of 97.88%.

   - DAB converter and experiment setup